Sample Path Regularity of Gaussian Processes from the Covariance Kernel: Introduction

 \subsection{Related Work}

 Some of the earliest work on sample path regularity can be attributed to Kolmogorov and \cite{chentsov_weak_1956}.
 Later, \cite{fernique_regularite_1975} proved the first necessary and sufficient conditions for sample path continuity of stationary GPs.
 Since then, many authors have extended these continuity results. \cite{potthoff_sample_2009} provides an approachable overview of how such results can be obtained.
-It also investigates conditions for uniform continuity, which is a \emph{global} regularity property. \cite{azmoodeh_necessary_2014}, which we rely on in this work, proves a converse to the Kolmogorov continuity theorem for GPs, providing necessary and sufficient conditions for Hölder continuity.
+It also investigates conditions for uniform continuity, which is a \emph{global} regularity property. \cite[Theorem 8.3.2]{adler_geometry_2010} characterises the Hölder continuity of GPs. \cite{azmoodeh_necessary_2014} further provides necessary and sufficient conditions for Hölder continuity of GPs with one-dimensional real inputs, which can be viewed as a converse to the Kolmogorov continuity theorem for GPs. \cite{nummi_necessary_2024}, which we rely on in this work, generalises this to multi-dimensional inputs, and to a class of hypercontractive processes.